If you asked a hundred experienced trout anglers, most of them would tell you that the best lure for catching trout is a spinner.

 Can you catch rainbow trout with spinners?

-If the current is heavy and the water is deep, you may want to try out lures with extra weight or a torpedo-shaped body that sink faster and are specially designed to work in these conditions.
 Whichever spinners you find helpful for trout fishing, please share your experience with us in the comment box below.